 - 3 ounces of Vodka (note a standard jigger is 1.5 fluid ounces for a “shot” so this is just a double shot**)

-- 3 ounces of Olive Brine (just the liquid olives are stored in, or you can buy a dirty martini mix but check the ingredients.
+- 1.5 to 3 ounces* of Olive Brine (just the liquid olives are stored in, or you can buy a dirty martini mix but check the ingredients.
 Avoid sugar and just get one that is basically olive juice, salt and water).
 If you choose to use the liquid your olives are stored in, make sure it’s an oil free one or your drink will be oily.

-- 2 Blue-cheese stuffed olives (optional).
+- 2 Blue-cheese stuffed olives, or just green-olives (with or without pimentos) (optional).
 The fresh ones stored in fridge sections of grocery stores have a much better taste than ones in jars)

 - A splash of dry vermouth (optional, to make it “dry”)

 - Put vodka, olive brine, vermouth and ice in the shaker.
 Close lid tightly, and hold both ends as you shake it vigorously for 20-30 seconds.

-- Serve in a martini glass, fresh out of the freezer
+- Strain into a martini glass, fresh out of the freezer

 - Poke the 2 olives onto a toothpick and drop into the drink